 I could write a whole thing here, but I will try to keep this commentary short.
 This poem has been through a lot of drafts– even this video is subtly different from the one on the album, and both are different from what I’ve been performing over the past couple of weeks.
-Just a couple of quick thoughts (all of which are in addition to the album commentary I already wrote):
+Just a couple of quick thoughts.

 Probably the biggest theme on “Post-Post-Race” is the importance of having a more critical, wider perspective on issues of race and racism.
 Racism isn’t just about “bad people being mean to other people because they look different;” it’s about history, it’s about systems and institutions, and it’s about power.
 This poem is maybe the most direct exploration of that idea on the album.